nicksmith100/milestone-project-1/README.md

     ![Main logo](readme_images/block_logo_blank_rm.png) ![Logo with text](readme_images/block_logo_rm.png)

-  - The **hero image** on the main page is a colourful stack of tin cans, showcasing one of the games in use on a sunny summer's day, illustrating the main purpose of the company.
+  - The **hero image** on the homepage is a colourful stack of tin cans, showcasing one of the games in use on a sunny summer's day, illustrating the main purpose of the company.

-  - The main image on the "about" page is of the owners of the company during their own wedding celebrations.
+  - The primary image on the About page is of the owners of the company during their own wedding celebrations.
 This illustrates the origins of the company, complementing the accompanying story and appealing to other couples planning weddings, who are expected to make up the majority of potential customers.

-  - The main image on the "booking" page is a notebook surrounded by miscellaneous items, including a pink rose.
-This ties in with the flowers from the "about" image, providing a link to the company story given on the "about" page.
+  - The primary image on the Booking page is a notebook surrounded by miscellaneous items, including a pink rose.
+This ties in with the flowers from the About image, providing a link to the company story given on the About page.

+  - The primary image on the 404 page is an apparently empty cornfield, complementing the accompanying text which is headed "There's nothing here".

+  - The hero image and all other primary images fade in for stylistic effect.

 - #### Typography